-- Every network communication protocol (e.g. browsing web or Skype) has its own distinct port ("door to access target computer") it must be opened (by firewall) - SSH secure shell command-line connection to remote server to work there (port 22), slide 78 - Telnet old deprecated insecure version of SSH, never ever use it (port 23), only low-quality electronics still sometimes use it - FTP file transfer protocol outdated, no encryption (port 21), slowly replaced by FTPS or SFTP/SCP - Sometimes used only for download, e.g. ftp://ftp.ebi.ac.uk/pub/ or ftp://botany.natur.cuni.cz/ - FTPS FTP with added connection encryption for higher security (port 21), common - SFTP FTP over SSH common, secure (port 22), slide 123
+- Every network communication protocol (e.g. browsing web or Skype) has its own distinct port ("door to access target computer") - it must be opened (by firewall) - There are plenty of network services - Especially file servers and various data storages support more protocols to access the data according to operating system and/or use case - Sometimes it can be tricky to pick up (and configure) the right protocol - SSH secure shell command-line connection to remote server to work there (port 22), slide 79 - Plenty of other protocols can run over SSH (SFTP, SCP, SSHFS, rsync, ...) - Telnet old deprecated insecure predecessor of SSH, never ever use it (port 23), only low-quality electronics still sometimes use it - FTP file transfer protocol outdated, no encryption (port 21), slowly replaced by FTPS or SFTP/SCP - Sometimes used only for download, e.g. ftp://ftp.ebi.ac.uk/pub/ or ftp://botany.natur.cuni.cz/ - FTPS FTP with added connection encryption for higher security (port 21), common